microsoft/Logic-App-STD-Advanced-Tools/README.md

 4. Refresh Logic App - Workflow page, we can find the deleted workflow has been recovered.

+## Common Issue
+1. For "Backup" and "Snapshot" command, it need to retrieve appsettings.
+The implementation is using Logic App API via Logic App Managed Identity which means MI need to have the permission to read appsettings.
+If there's any exception related to "Failed to retrieve appsettings", you need to verify whether MI has proper permission (Website Contributor or Logic App Standard Contributor role could be a good choice).

 ## Limitation
 1. This tool only modify workflow.json, if the API connection metadata get lost in connections.json, the reverted workflow will not work.
 2. By default, if the definition not be used in 90 days, the backend service will remove it from storage table which means the tool will not be able to find the definition.